 One of the easiest ways to “warm up” your digital mixes is to print your 2-bus through a series of analog processors.
 Vintage King Audio Consultant Jeff Leibovich shares some of his favorite pieces for adding analog vibe to your tracks:

-"The Retro 2A3 has vibe for days and is a useful 2-bus EQ for adding analog flavor to digital mixes.
+"The Retro 2A3 has a vibe for days and is a useful 2-bus EQ for adding analog flavor to digital mixes.
 It’s also a GREAT tracking EQ.”

 Integrating analog gear into your setup is a surprisingly straightforward process.
 Simply route two outputs from your interface through your analog signal processors via XLR and then print the mix back into your DAW using the inputs on your interface.